Gutiérrez–Magee Expedition: Background

-In 1810, Father Miguel Hidalgo y Costilla began a revolt against the Royalist Spanish in Mexico, which would initiate the Mexican War of Independence.
-Likewise, in 1811, Juan Bautista de las Casas led a revolt against Spain at San Antonio, capturing the Spanish governor.
-The Spanish struck back, however, crushing the revolt.
-Governor Manuel María de Salcedo was restored to power.
-Father Hidalgo was executed in July, in Chihuahua, while de las Casas and his associates were executed in August.
+In 1810, the Mexican War of Independence erupted when parish priest Miguel Hidalgo y Costilla called for an end to Spanish rule.
+The revolt quickly spread from central Mexico northward.
+1811, independence sympathizer, Juan Bautista de las Casas led a uprising in San Antonio de Béxar, briefly seizing Governor Manuel María de Salcedo and other royalist officials The Spanish struck back, however, crushing the revolt.
+Governor Salcedo was restored to power.
+Father Hidalgo and most rebel leaders were executed in July, in Chihuahua, while de las Casas and his associates were executed in August.